-Danielle Braun is a research scientist in the Biostatistics Department at the Harvard T.H.
-Chan School of Public Health and at the Department of Biostatistics and Computational Biology at Dana-Farber Cancer Institute.
+Danielle Braun is a senior research scientist in the Biostatistics Department at the Harvard T.H.
+Chan School of Public Health and at the Department of Data Science at Dana-Farber Cancer Institute.
 Her areas of research include risk prediction, genetic epidemiology, measurement error, survival analysis, frailty models, clinical tool development, causal inference, and comparative effectiveness research.
-As a research scientist Danielle co-leads the BayesMendel lab with Dr. Parmigiani and works with Dr. Dominici.
+As a senior research scientist Danielle co-leads the BayesMendel lab with Dr. Parmigiani and is Director of Data Science for Environmental and Climate Health working closely with Dr. Dominici.

 Harvard University, Ph.D.
 Biostatistics, December 2013 (advisor: Dr. Parmigiani)